WSU-kduncan/3120-cicd-asotirelis/README-CI.md

 # Project 4: CI: 3120-cicd-asotirelis
 ## Part 1
 ### CI Project Overview
+- What
+- Why
+- tools
+- diagram
 ### How to Run Project Locally
 - Docker Install
 * Go to [docker.com](https://www.docker.com) and select the version for the correct operating system and install.